nais/doc/content/deploy/README.md

 preferred way to perform deployments on the NAIS platform.

 ## How it works
-1. As the final step in one of your CI pipelines, a [deployment request](https://developer.github.com/v3/repos/deployments/#create-a-deployment) is created using GitHub's API.
+1. When performing a deployment in your CI pipeline, create a [deployment request](https://developer.github.com/v3/repos/deployments/#create-a-deployment) is created using GitHub's API.
 This will trigger a webhook we have set up at Github.
 2. NAIS deploy receives the webhook, verifies its integrity and authenticity, assumes the identity of the deploying team, and applies your _Kubernetes resources_ into the specified [environment](#environment) (a.k.a. _cluster_).
 3. If you deployed any _Application_ or _Deployment_ resources, NAIS deploy will wait until these are rolled out successfully, or a timeout occurs.
 4. The deployment status is continually posted back to Github and is available through their API, enabling integration with your pipeline or monitoring setup.